 - Drain the pasta and cover with a plate to keep warm.

 - While the pasta is cooking, prepare the chicken.
-Heat 2 tbsp.
-Of oil in a large skillet over medium heat.
+Heat a heavy bottomed saucepan over medium heat.
 Once the pan is hot, add in the olive oil and swirl to coat.

 - Combine the thyme, paprika, ground black pepper, and salt in a small bowl.